AlexeySmelik/InvestmentChecker/README.md

 # InvestmentChecker
-Telegram bot just for check prices of securities
+Telegram bot just for check prices of stocks